sasarkman/europe-touch-react/README.md

 # europe-touch
-Web application for my mom's massage therapy business.
+Web application for my mom's massage therapy business using NodeJS and MongoDB.